Dates

 Times for meals are as follows:

-All meals will be prepared by our own chef and will include a tasty vegetarian
+All meals will be prepared by our own chefs and will include a vegetarian

 option.
-Please let us know if you are vegetarian when you register so
+Please let us know if you are vegetarian when you register.

-If you have special dietary needs, we suggest you bring your own food.
+If you have special dietary needs, we suggest you bring your own food (there is no ticket discount for this).

 There is a large kitchen and a refrigerator you can use for storage and